QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

 - an $n \times 1$ vector $p$ of sales prices
 - an $n \times m$ matrix $S$ of surplus values consisting of all zeros unless person $j$ bought house $i$, in which case $S_{ij} = v_{ij} - p_i$
-- an $n \times (m+1)$  matrix $Q$ of $0$'s and $1$'s that tells which buyer bought which buyer bough which house.
-(The last column is to account for unsold houses.)
+- an $n \times (m+1)$  matrix $Q$ of $0$'s and $1$'s that tells which buyer bought which  house.
+(The last column  accounts for unsold houses.)

 **Proposed buyer strategy:**

-In this pseudo code and the actual Python code below, we'll assume that all buyers choose to use the following  strategy.
+In this pseudo code and the actual Python code below, we'll assume that all buyers choose to use the following  strategy

-   * This  is an optimal choice for each buyer
+   * The strategy is optimal  for each buyer

 Each buyer $j = 1, \ldots, m$ uses the same strategy.